 Books about investment trusts are pretty thin on the ground, reflecting the low profile nature of the industry.
-However, I’ve collected a few that I have come across on this page, although I haven’t read them all myself.
-If you purchase them through the Amazon links below then I may earn a referral fee.
+However, I’ve collected a few that I have come across on this page.
+I’ve read some but not all of them.

 Investment Trust Handbook 2019

-The 2018 version, which is also well worth reading, is also available and I reviewed it here.
-There’s some overlap with the 2019 version, as you might expect.
+The 2018 version is worth reading and I reviewed it here.
+There’s a fair amount of overlap with the 2019 version, as you might expect.

 Financial Times Guide To Investment Trusts